-Pursuant to our by-laws, a director may not be older than eighty-five years of age.
-If a director reaches this limit during his/her term, such director is automatically considered to have resigned at the next general shareholders meeting.
+Pursuant to our by-laws, a director may not be over eighty-five years old.
+If a director reaches this age limit during his/her term, such director is automatically considered to have resigned at the next general shareholders meeting.